awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-nodejs-sqlclients.md

 }
 ```

-For a full list of whitelisted SQL fields, see [SQL Queries](https://docs.aws.amazon.com/xray/latest/devguide/xray-api-segmentdocuments.html#api-segmentdocuments-sql) in the *AWS X\-Ray Developer Guide*\.
+For a full list of allow\-listed SQL fields, see [SQL Queries](https://docs.aws.amazon.com/xray/latest/devguide/xray-api-segmentdocuments.html#api-segmentdocuments-sql) in the *AWS X\-Ray Developer Guide*\.